-I am interested in the history of psychology, anthropology, and human resources, particularly the history of tests and testing in 20th century human sciences and business.
+I am interested in the history of psychology, anthropology, and human resources, particularly the history of tests and testing in twentieth century human sciences and business.
 My work focuses on the development, use, and proliferation of psychological and personality tests in America and transnationally post-World War II.

 I received my B.A.
 (2008) in Philosophy and Political Science from the University of Pennsylvania, and my M.A.
 (2011) in Anthropology from the New School for Social Research.